EdTheLoon/MineCar/README.md

 -----------------------------
  - loadCars() does not properly insert cars into the HashMap, idk why... (only works at runtime, not at startup)
  - Pressing A and D dosen't do anything
- - placing a MineCar removes _ALL_ mincarts in your inventory if they are not stacked, which by default is _NOT_ possible.

 IMPLEMENTED:
 ------------